1. Sarsfields survive huge test

 3. Semi-final hurt again for Slaughtneil

-For the fifth time Slaughtneil competed in an All-Ireland senior hurling semi-final and for the fifth time they suffered the heartbreak of defeat.
+For the fifth time Slaughtneil competed in an All-Ireland hurling semi-final and for the fifth time they suffered the heartbreak of defeat.
 This latest reversal is arguably the hardest to absorb.
 In 2017 they lost to Cuala by 14 points, in 2018 they were seven points adrift of Na Piarsaigh, in 2020 they lost by five against Ballyhale Shamrocks, and in 2022 the margin was five points in defeat to Ballygunner.

 Yesterday there was just a single point separating themselves and Sarsfields.
 The Derry hurling trail-blazers have been fiercely determined to break through that semi-final barrier.
 They must have felt they were in the driving seat when moving 0-12 to 0-9 clear in the third quarter, but their scoring rate dried up.
-Still the sight of that last strike by Mark McGuigan flying just over the bar summed up the fine margins, it was a day where too many scoring chances passed Slaughtneil by.
+Still the sight of that last strike by Mark McGuigan flying just over the bar summed up the fine margins.
+It was a day where too many scoring chances passed Slaughtneil by.

 In the Ulster final they produced a terrific fightback to defeat Portaferry, a comeback founded on two crucial goals.
 Raising a green flag again would have swung this semi-final their way but they couldn’t manage to hit the net and a major semi-final opportunity slipped by.